 Even with the best ventilation system, occupant behaviour plays a crucial role.
 A household of four can generate up to 20 litres of moisture per day through cooking, showering, drying clothes, and even breathing.

-Simple actions such as opening windows in the morning for purge ventilation can help, but this is not always feasible – particularly in single-aspect apartments where cross-ventilation is impossible.
+Simple actions, such as opening windows in the morning for purge ventilation, can help but this is not always feasible – particularly in single-aspect apartments where cross-ventilation is impossible.
 This is why a comprehensive ventilation strategy is necessary to control humidity levels and prevent condensation.

 Since condensation forms on the coldest surfaces in a home, insulation continuity is vital.
 Poorly insulated areas can become cold spots, increasing the likelihood of condensation and mould.